gs1/EPCIS/Ontology/README.md

     If in the future we decide to use Turtle as the master source, this needs to change.
 - Adopted Turtle as master ontology format
   - Keep it organized in sections (Classes, Properties) and sorted by "paragraph" in each section
-- TODO generate good JSONLD from it.
+- Generate good JSONLD from it.
 - Made ontology improvements:
   - #230 `Source` vs `Destination` class merged to `SourceOrDestination`
   - #260 disambiguate `type` to `bizTransactionType, measurementType, sourceOrDestinationType`
+  - etc, etc

-### Ontology Checks
+## Ontology Checks

 #258
 `ontology-check.sh` uses the "paragraph" structure of the 2 ontology Turtle files to do some basic checks and ensure that all ontology terms: